Couples who were born and have lived and worked all their lives exclusively in the United Kingdom can only divorce in the UK.

 The connection such couples have with a particular forum may depend on a number of factors including nationality, domicile, business interests and residence.

 The consequences of obtaining a divorce in one forum as opposed to another, may be very different.
-Couples who are divorcing need first to assess the forum in which they may be entitled to divorce and, secondly, the forum which would be most favourable, taking into account the comparative financial settlements, costs, timescale and ease of enforcing orders obtained.
+Couples who are divorcing (or seeking a dissolution) need first to assess the forum in which they may be entitled to divorce (or seek a dissolution) and, secondly, the forum which would be most favourable, taking into account the comparative financial settlements, costs, timescale and ease of enforcing orders obtained.

 In such cases, the UK courts will consider whether the UK proceedings should be stayed, depending upon a number of factors.
-These include which proceedings were issued first, where the family’s assets are located, where the parties last lived, the competing financial orders that can be made, and whether the foreign jurisdiction might produce a result contrary to English concepts of justice.
+These include which proceedings were issued first, where the family’s assets are located, where the parties last lived, the competing financial orders that can be made, and whether the foreign jurisdiction might produce a result contrary to the relevant UK court's concepts of justice.